2 weeks France itinerary: Beyond Paris to North-West France

 Omaha Beach, Normandy

-Omaha Beach – many American soldiers died here on D-Day (6 Jun 1944)
+Omaha beach – many American soldiers perished here on D-Day (6 Jun 1944)

 Key activities in this France 13-day itinerary included visiting World World II sites, charming medieval towns, a popular castle that inspired fairy tales, chateaus and more.